ssi-anton-vasilev/WebRTC/README.md

-# Video recording - download to browser
+# Video recording - with plugin